Applura/ouroboros/README.md

 #### Limitations

-Resource objects must not have any attributes or relationships with any of the following names:
+Resource objects must not have any attribute or relationship fields with any of the following names:

 - `type`